MicrosoftDocs/sql-docs/azure-sql/database/single-database-scale.md

 - Storage can be provisioned up to the data storage max size limit using 1-GB increments.
 The minimum configurable data storage is 1 GB.
 For data storage max size limits in each service objective, see resource limit documentation pages for [Resource limits for single databases using the vCore purchasing model](resource-limits-vcore-single-databases.md) and [Resource limits for single databases using the DTU purchasing model](resource-limits-dtu-single-databases.md).
 - Data storage for a single database can be provisioned by increasing or decreasing its max size using the [Azure portal](https://portal.azure.com), [Transact-SQL](/sql/t-sql/statements/alter-database-transact-sql#examples-1), [PowerShell](/powershell/module/az.sql/set-azsqldatabase), [Azure CLI](/cli/azure/sql/db#az-sql-db-update), or [REST API](/rest/api/sql/databases/update).
 If the max size value is specified in bytes, it must be a multiple of 1 GB (1073741824 bytes).
 - The amount of data that can be stored in the data files of a database is limited by the configured data storage max size.
-In addition to that storage, Azure SQL Database automatically allocates 30% more storage to be used for the transaction log.
+In addition to that storage, Azure SQL Database automatically adds 30% more storage to be used for the transaction log.
+The price of storage for a single database or an elastic pool is the sum of data storage and transaction log storage amounts multiplied by the storage unit price of the service tier.
+For example, if data storage is set to _10 GB_, the additional transaction log storage is _10 GB * 30% = 3 GB_, and the total amount of billable storage is _10 GB + 3 GB = 13 GB_.

+  > [!NOTE]
+  > The maximum size of the transaction log file is managed automatically, and in some cases can be greater than 30% of the data storage maximum size.
+This does not increase the price of storage for the database.

 - Azure SQL Database automatically allocates 32 GB per vCore for the `tempdb` database. `tempdb` is located on the local SSD storage in all service tiers.
-- The price of storage for a single database or an elastic pool is the sum of data storage and transaction log storage amounts multiplied by the storage unit price of the service tier.
-The cost of `tempdb` is included in the price.
-For details on storage price, see [Azure SQL Database pricing](https://azure.microsoft.com/pricing/details/sql-database/).
+The cost of `tempdb` is included in the price of a single database or an elastic pool.
+- For details on storage price, see [Azure SQL Database pricing](https://azure.microsoft.com/pricing/details/sql-database/).

 > [!IMPORTANT]
 > Under some circumstances, you may need to shrink a database to reclaim unused space.
 For more information, see [Manage file space in Azure SQL Database](file-space-manage.md).